EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

 With the above data we can essentially gain a complete understanding of where to put our money or what optimizations to make.
 But how do we combine it all together when it's all in different places and formatted differently by each advertiser?

 ### EXTRACTION!!!
 The first step is to get all of the data in one place.
 To get the data from the ad-networks, I first build a report with all of the relevant columns of information on each ad-network and have that sent to my inbox each morning.
-Keep in mind each ad-network has a different way of delivering this information (columns, rows, naming conventions etc) So that means one CSV for each Ad-Network
+Keep in mind each ad-network has a different way of delivering this information (columns, rows, naming conventions etc) So that means one CSV in a different format for each Ad-Network.

+**LIST OF RAW DATA CSV FILES**
+ - Facebook
+ - Pinterest
+ - Google
+ - AppsFlyer IOS
+ - AppsFlyer Android
+ - NOTE: Apple Search Ads

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NjQ0ODIyMiwtMTA4MDkzODEyOF19
+eyJoaXN0b3J5IjpbLTM5NzM5NzIwNSwtMTA4MDkzODEyOF19
 -->